antiflee/InsightDEProject/README.md

 # About

-This project is about building a pipeline for the analysis on a popular online video game <a href="https://www.dota2.com">DOTA2</a>.
+This project is to build a pipeline for the analysis on a popular online video game <a href="https://www.dota2.com">DOTA2</a>.

 *About DOTA2 (From <a href="https://en.wikipedia.org/wiki/Dota_2">Wikipedia</a>)*: